 81).
 What are the different phases of an IT project?

 The different phases of an IT project can be given as:

-Q82).
-What are the role and responsibilities of a project manager?
+82).
+What are the roles and responsibilities of a project manager?

-A project manager is responsible for making decisions, control risks, and deliver the project on the stipulated time frame.
+A project manager is responsible for making decisions, controlling risks, and delivering the project on the stipulated time frame.
 The role and responsibilities of a project manager can be given as: